sofieaasheim/supervised-learning-project/README.md

 - `correlation_matrix.py`: making a correlation matrix showing the correlation, the linear realtionships, between the parameters as a matrix.

-- `error_plots.py`: calculationg the errors, sum of errors, mean average error and plotting these.
+- `error_plots.py`: evaluating the model by calculationg the errors, sum of errors, mean average error and plotting these.

-- `multiple_regression.py`: making the resgression model for prediction, as well as predicting and plotting the predicted life expectancy and the responses.
+- `multiple_regression.py`: making the resgression model for prediction, training and testing it, as well as  plotting the predicted life expectancy and the responses.

 ## Technologies